cplusplusrpg/McWilliams/README.md

 Before compiling, MAKE SURE that Monster.h, Player.h, and function.h are in the same folder as rpg.cpp! +_+

-Compile in a unix system by running: g++ Monster.cpp Player.cpp function.cpp rpg.cpp -o rpg
+Compile in a unix system by running: g++ Monster.cpp Player.cpp Item.cpp function.cpp rpg.cpp -o rpg

 Then execute it by running: ./rpg